foundation29org/H29_Doc/source/pages/SW/Code.md

 All the commands and settings for establishing this communication are described in the [Microsoft documentation](https://docs.microsoft.com/bs-cyrl-ba/azure/cognitive-services/translator/).

 ### 2.4.4.
 Azure Healthbot
-To create it from azure you just have to select the cognitive service in the marketplace: "Healthcare Bot".
+To create it from azure you just have to select the Healthcare Bot in the marketplace.
 To create and configure it, just follow the steps in the [Microsoft guide](https://docs.microsoft.com/en-us/healthbot/quickstart-createyourhealthcarebot).

 In the case of Health29, the App service [server](https://healthbotcontainersamplef666.scm.azurewebsites.net/dev/wwwroot/server.js) has been configured to be able to deploy the three bots depending on the webapp client that is running it.
 So that: